Ministry Tools Resource Center - spiritual gifts, training, curriculum

 Just as you might not fully understand a person’s physical health issues, so you might not be able to get a good grip on mental health issues.
 That doesn’t mean you avoid them.
 You still love them, accept them, and come along side as you are able.
 You treat them as whole people made in the image of God and loved by Him.
 You view them with value as you would any other human being.

-One Response to “How Much Do You Need to Understand Mental Illness to Come Along Side?”
+5 Replies to “How Much Do You Need to Understand Mental Illness to Come Along Side?”

 Leave a Reply